TIBCOSoftware/snappydata/docs/deployment.md

 <a id="connectormode"></a>
 ## SnappyData Smart Connector Mode
-In certain cases, Spark applications run as independent sets of processes on a cluster, coordinated by the SparkContext object in your main program (called the driver program).
+Spark applications run as independent sets of processes on a cluster, coordinated by the SparkContext object in your main program (called the driver program).

 Specifically, to run on a cluster, the SparkContext can connect to several types of cluster managers (either Spark’s own standalone cluster manager, Mesos or YARN), which allocate resources across applications.
 Once connected, Spark acquires executors on nodes in the cluster, which are processes that run computations and store data for your application.
 Next, it sends your application code (defined by JAR or Python files passed to SparkContext) to the executors.
 Finally, SparkContext sends tasks to the executors to run.